yangh567/level4-project/template/timelog.md

 Deciphering signatures of mutational processes operative in human cancer to understand the method used for matrix factorization
 * *5 minutes* writing timelog

+## 11 Dec 2020 Friday
+* *4 hours* writing the code to implement the classification mentioned in "HRDetect is a predictor of BRCA1 and BRCA2 deficiency based on mutational signatures" to help with understanding the implementation method
+* *5 minutes* writing timelog